Knowing how to reclaim your pottery clay is a great way to save good clay. I will go through a few ways you can reclaim or recycle clay.

-- Plastic bags – Lining your buckets with strong plastic bags makes recycling much easier.
-With less clean up and you use less water and time cleaning out the buckets.
+Placing your Recycled clay in Strong Plastic Bags makes recycling much easier.
+With less cleanup, you use less water and time cleaning out the buckets.

-- Small buckets – Clay is heavy, it’s much more manageable to work with when using smaller buckets.
+Clay is heavy; it’s much more manageable to work with when using Smaller Buckets.
 Try not to have more than 25 pounds of clay in each bucket.
-Recycling is easier when done in smaller amounts, large amounts of clay can be daunting especially if you’re new to pottery.
+Recycling is easier when done in smaller amounts.
+Large amounts of clay can be daunting, especially if you’re new to pottery.

-- Mark your buckets – Labeling takes the guesswork out.
+Labeling takes the guesswork out.
 You may think you’ll remember, and oops!
 You forgot.
 Using tape works the best.
-It makes relabeling easier and your not marking up your buckets.
+It makes relabeling easier, and you’re not marking up your buckets.

-- Additives – If you add Epson salt, Grog, or anything else.
+If you add Epson salt, vinegar, Grog, or anything else.
 It’s good to know which additive you added to which clay body.

 POTTERY CRAFTERS THOUGHTS… It’s good to reclaim your clay in a world where there is so much waste.
-Sooner or later your recycled clay will turn into a beautiful piece of pottery.
+Sooner or later, your recycled clay will turn into beautiful pottery or Kiln Cookies.